JinyiXia/DLpoints/README.md

 ```
 As this api is for torch>=1.9.0, and we use torch=1.8.1

-Next time activate the environment:
+Next time, activate the environment:
 ```
 module load conda
 conda activate torch-points3d